 Children at the Well

-Storytelling program for ages 11-15
+Storytelling program

 Being part of Children at the Well is a great opportunity to improve your public speaking, be creative, and meet other cool kids from the Capital Region.
 We develop a good, supportive working community and help each other gain confidence in front of an audience.